dogecoinfoundation/foundation.dogecoin.com/content/announcements/2023-08-12-wdoge-bridge.md

 The DAO can also be viewed [HERE](https://www.notion.so/This%20is%20the%20DAO%20https:/app.safe.global/home?safe=eth:0x50320064273a73c989bE28bAC35DE058b12C6CEb).

-It is anticipated that this code should rarely, if ever, require adjustment, and all adjustments will be announced via the @DogecoinFDN Twitter account.
+It is anticipated that this code should rarely, if ever, require adjustment, and all adjustments will be announced via the @DogecoinFDN account.
 We will also make announcements if any new signatories are added to the DAO.

 **What would happen if this did transpire?**